310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Midori norsmile %}
-“…Shinobu-kun talked about ninjas just a while back, didn’t he…”
+“…Shinobu-kun talked about ninjas just a while ago, didn’t he…”

 “But ‘Suisei HALATION’ is also a song packed with all of Morisawa-senpai’s ‘likes’, right?”[^2]
 {% endbubble %}